rafaelsf80/vertex-ai-labs/README.md

 # Vertex AI LABS

 This repository contains sample codes for Vertex AI, including pipelines, metadata and more.
 Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
 Please, complete those before trying any of the labs below.

+Sample codes include pipelines, custom training and others.
+There are three ways to build components in a pipeline:

+1. **Docker containers as Components**: most complex.
+You must write a component `yaml`, that tells the runner how to execute your docker container.
+You can find a sample in **Lab 1**.

+2. **Python scripts as Components**: you must write a Python script and package it in a container.
+Then write a component yaml, which tells the system how to execute your component.
+You can find a sample in **Lab 2**.

+3. **Python functions as Component**: easiest way.
+Use the `@dsl.component` in KFP v2 to package a python function as a component.
+You can find some samples in **Labs 3 and 4**.

 ## Lab 1: two-step pipeline with custom containers